Easy Bible Person Quiz with Background Story.

 Moses saw a taskmaster beating a Hebrew slave.

-Angered, he killed the Egyptian slave taskmaster and buried him in the sand.
+Angered, Moses killed the Egyptian slave taskmaster and buried him in the sand.

 Unfortunately for him, there was a witness.